Integral constraints on the linear instability of stratified flow with planar shear at an arbitrary angle to the vertical: Integral constraints for planar shear at an arbitrary angle to the vertical

 This inequality can be written as a second-order algebraic inequation for $\omega_i^2$, as follows:

 The solution to (\ref{eqomega}) can be shown to be

 This upper bound on the growth rate of the instability extends the formulation of \cite{Howard_1961} to flows with planar shear at an angle to the vertical.
-It reduces to Howard's result when $\theta=0$, and becomes independent of $N^2$ when $\theta=\pi/2$.
-We now define a general d Richardson number $Ri^*=N^2/U'^2$, allowing the mean shear to be inclined at any angle to the vertical, and $Ri^*_{min} = N^2/U'^2_{max}$.
+We now define a general Richardson number $Ri^*=N^2/U'^2$, allowing the mean shear to be inclined at any angle to the vertical, and $Ri^*_{min} = N^2/U'^2_{max}$.
 Then (\ref{growth}) can be expressed as